 Founded in 1876, the American Library Association is the oldest and largest library association in the world.
 The ALA provides leadership for the development, promotion, and improvement of library and information services and the profession of librarianship.
 Its 56,000+ members represent public, school, academic, special and state libraries.

-The active student chapter of the ALA at UH, LIS works to promote scholarly achievement and professional awareness among its members.
+The student chapter works to promote scholarly achievement and professional awareness among its members.
 Membership in ALA automatically qualifies students for membership in the student chapter, and affordable student membership rates are offered.

 STUCHAPT is the discussion list for ALA student chapters.

 LIS has an active alumni association that all students automatically become members of upon graduation.
 The LIS Alumni Group publishes a semi-annual newsletter, maintains a continuing education program, an electronic listserv (mailing list), provides scholarships for students and continuing education awards for working librarians, sponsors reunions and other social activities, and endeavors to promote the general welfare and professional growth of all LIS graduates.

 American Society for Information Science and Technology (ASIS&T) Student Chapter